amazingakai/azharmomin.me/content/about.md

 ## Credits
 - [Hugo](https://gohugo.io/) for static site generation
-- [Rusty-Typewriter](https://github.com/math-queiroz/rusty-typewriter) theme used for this site
+- Modified version of [Rusty-Typewriter](https://github.com/math-queiroz/rusty-typewriter) theme used for this site